The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Quantum chaos and scrambling

-Isolated systems are idealized models but unfortunately, realistic systems are open systems and are in interaction with the environment.
+Isolated systems are idealized models, but unfortunately, realistic systems are open systems that interact with the environment.
 Suppose there is a system of $n$ qubits.
-This system is not an isolated and closed system.
-The $n$ qubits are interacting with many interfering particles in the complex environment.
-It is almost impossible to follow the dynamics of each particle, so what we have here is a system that is many-body system, and decoherence induced by the environment.
-As the system evolves, the $n$ qubits get entangled with the many-body system of the environment, and there are more disturbances and perturbations and more degrees of freedom.
-Decoherence happens naturally to quantum computers since like scrambling, qubits can’t be perfectly isolated from the environment.
+This system is not isolated and closed.
+The $n$ qubits interact with many interfering particles in the complex environment.
+It is almost impossible to follow the dynamics of each particle, so what we have here is a system that is a many-body system and decoherence induced by the environment.
+As the system evolves, the $n$ qubits get entangled with the many-body system of the environment, and there are more disturbances, perturbations, and degrees of freedom.
+Decoherence happens naturally to quantum computers since qubits can’t be perfectly isolated from the environment.

 It was found that a quantum teleportation protocol enables one to differentiate between scrambling and decoherence.
-Thus using teleportation one can verify scrambling behavior even in the face of decoherence and experimental imperfection \cite{Blok};\cite{Yoshida}.
+Thus, teleportation can verify scrambling behavior even in decoherence and experimental imperfection \cite{Blok};\cite{Yoshida}.